oxford-arc/jade-docs/docs/source/jade/index.rst

 **Software**

-The software packages already installed on JADE comes in two kinds: *standard applications* (primarily Molecular Dynamics) and *containerised applications* (various Machine Learning applications in particular).
+The software packages already installed on the system comes in two kinds: *standard applications* and *containerised applications* (various Machine Learning applications in particular).
 These are described further in the **Software on JADE** section on the left.

 The *module* system is used to control your working environment and the particular version of software which you want to use; details are given in the section **The `module` tool** on the left.

 If not using the installed software, you are also welcome to build your own applications.
-Codes can be built on the head node, and a number of compilers and MPI library stacks are available via the modules.
+Codes should be built using an interactive session on a compute node (not on the login nodes), and a number of compilers and MPI library stacks are available via the modules.

 **Running applications**